Rock Bottom

 Where pirates are tolerated, where Olympia and Francesca work, and where the season begins.

 Nassau is the show's opening world — a pirate port operating in the uncomfortable space between lawless and governed.
-It is where the Narwhal is docked when Adam takes the captaincy, where the crew first appears as a unit, and where Osmund's story begins and first unravels.
+It is where the season begins, and where the crew first appears as a unit.

 🔥